• Skip to main content

 • 1 tsp cumin powder

-• 2 tbsp soy yoghurt or vegan labneh
+• 2 tbsp soy yoghurt (alternatively, use vegan labneh or vegan cream cheese)

-• 1/2 a green chilli, de-seeded and finely chopped
+• 0.5 a green chilli de-seeded and finely chopped

 Serve with a pinch of cumin or cayenne, chopped parsley and a drizzle of olive oil.